Katharina Fleiner

 Thesis project

-My PhD project investigates the increased creation of Sovereign Wealth Funds (SWF) over the past 25 years.
-SWFs are pools of public financial assets that are invested in international and domestic financial markets following commercially-oriented, profit-driven strategies.
-This new form of state investment is delegated either to an existing public body or to a newly created institution and the choices governments make regarding the governance structures for these funds differ notably between countries.
+My PhD project investigates the increased creation of Sovereign Wealth Funds (SWFs) over the past 25 years.
+SWFs are pools of public financial assets invested in international and domestic financial markets following commercially-oriented, profit-driven strategies.
+This new form of state investment is delegated either to an existing public body or to a newly created institution, and the choices governments make regarding the governance structures for these funds differ notably between countries.
 In some, governments can directly influence the investment of SWF assets and the use of their profits.
-In others, government interference in sovereign wealth management is severely limited by the funds' structures.
-SWF creation, therefore, impacts the level of influence different public actors can have on the use of public finances as well as the allocation of public finances in the global economy.
-I explore this phenomenon in the context of economic globalisation, financialization and the global economic crises of the past three decades.
-Using novel quantitative data on SWF creation and the institutional structures that govern them, case study evidence, and interviews, I investigate the political economy factors that influence governments' use of SWFs as tools to address economic challenges.
-Through this research, I want to better understand these institutions in the context of the broader process of the increased use of financial markets and financial economic logic in the administration of the state (state financialization).
-This work also contributes to the growing literature on the revival of industrial policy and developmentalism in the 21st century by analysing the economic and political institutional context in which SWFs serve such purposes.
-Lastly, my thesis touches on the growing literature on regulatory capitalism.
-I contrast the institutional context in which SWFs increase governments' power in making investment choices with those in which SWF creation reflects the removal of control over the management of sovereign assets from political actors.
+In others, government interference is severely limited by the funds' structures.
+SWF creation, therefore, impacts the level of influence different public actors can have on the use of public finances as well as their allocation in the global economy.

 "Global Crises, the Power of Finance and the Rise of Sovereign Wealth Funds" (Draft available on request)

-"The "State" in state-led finance for development - Understanding Political Influence in Sovereign Wealth Funds" (Draft available on request)
+"The 'State' in State-Led Finance for Development – Understanding Political Influence in Sovereign Wealth Funds" (Draft available on request)

 "Examining New Donors in the OECD’s Development Assistance Committee" with Nicolas Bau, Alice Iannantuoni and Simone Dietrich (Draft available on request)